charlie-wilson1/Recipes/README.md

 ## ToDo

-- finish rewriting front-end auth
-- update Core API auth (possibly rewrite recipes API to use mongo?)
 - pick a theme and update styling in the front end
+- Create CI/CD files
 - write unit tests for Vue and Core API!!!
-- Create CI/CD files
+- possibly rewrite recipes API to use mongo?